wilsonkaya/ember-inspector/README.md

 The info tab is where you can find version information for the key libraries in your Ember application (Ember, Ember Data, jQuery) as well as the version of Ember Inspector itself.
-Otherwise, not a whole lot to do here.

 ### View Tree Tab

 ![View Tree](./lesson-assets/todos-viewtreetab.png)

-The 'View Tree' tab shows all of the Views in your application.
+The 'View Tree' tab shows all of the view states in your application.
-As you'll recall, Views are JS objects that map to Handlebars templates that nest inside each other on the page; as a result, it's also possible to represent the full set of Views in your application as a tree, with the outermost View, 'application', all the way at the top.
+A view state is an abstraction representing a possible way that the screen can look; in the context of an Ember application, a view state is represented by a Route and a Template.
+A typical application might have a large number of different Routes and view states, nested in a tree-like fashion based on their URLs.

-This particular app only has one View, so we can't see the tree structure very easily.
+This particular app only has one view state, `application`, so we can't see that tree structure very easily.
-However, if we had two other Views nested inside 'application', they would show up underneath it.
+However, if we check the 'Components' box, suddenly a tree structure appears!
+Even though there are no other view states inside `application`, `application` _does_ contain multiple Ember Components, each with its own template.

-If you click one of the cells in the 'View' column, it will pop up a sidebar on the right displaying all of the properties for that particular View.
+If you click one of the cells in the 'View/Component' column, it will pop up a sidebar on the right displaying all of the properties for that particular top-level template or Component.

-See that `>$E` thing on the right side of the cells in the Model, Controller, and View columns?
+See the `>$E` thing on the right side of the cells in the 'Model', 'Controller', and 'View/Component' columns?
-That link will copy the contents of that cell into the console, inside a variable called `$E`, allowing you to interact with it.
+That link will take the entity referenced in that cell and make it available in the console, inside a variable called `$E`.
-Take note that these objects will usually have a _lot_ of properties and methods, most of which you don't ever manipulate directly - they're part of the inner machinery of how Ember works.
-Where applicable, this lesson will point out specific properties that you might want to look out for.
-For instance, if you send the Model to `$E`, you can run the following script in the console to print out the names of all the tasks in our to-do list.
+For instance, if click the `>$E` in the Model column, you can run the following script in the console to print out the names of all the tasks in the list.

 `$E.all.forEach(function(todo){console.log(todo.get('title'))})`

+Take note that these entities usually have a _lot_ of properties and methods, most of which you don't ever manipulate directly - they're part of the inner machinery of how Ember works.

 ### Routes Tab